 Process management offers a traditional methodology to embed and improve your business processes.
 But, like any tool or approach, it can be applied well or applied poorly.

-Here are 5 strategies to optimize your process management:
+Here are five strategies to optimize your process management:

-Once processes have been established or optimized, it’s important to create a process owner.
+Once you establish or optimize processes, it’s important to create a process owner.

-Assigning ownership means there’s someone responsible for ensuring the new process is embedded in the business and isn’t something that falls away once momentum decreases.
+Assigning ownership means there’s someone responsible for embedding the new process in the business and remaining committed to the process design.

-Having a process owner also means there’s someone familiar with the end-to-end process who can continuously assess if further improvements could be made.
+Having a process owner also means there’s someone familiar with the end-to-end process who can continuously assess the need for further improvements.

 Speaking of further change, it’s important to create a culture of continuous improvement within the organization.